Perl/PPCs/docs/process.md

 During this phase, you (the proposer) are responsible for moving things forward.

-When you think your idea has been sufficiently scrutinized, and you have gotten all the feedback you're going to benefit from, submit your updated document to the PSC.
-They will either request more discussion, reject the proposal, or enter it into the tracker with the status **Exploratory**.
+When you think your idea has been sufficiently scrutinized, and you have gotten all the feedback you're going to benefit from, post to perl5-porters, requesting the PSC accept the draft.
+In reply, they will either request more discussion, reject the proposal, or enter it into the tracker with the status **Exploratory**.

 ### Exploratory Status